G4CENeiz/Kuliah/smt_6/internship_report/Internship Report.typ

 = #upper("introduction")
 \

 My internship was conducted at PT.
 Global Scholarship Services Indonesia (GSSI), a dynamic subsidiary of PT Bogor Life Science & Technology (BLST).
-This invaluable opportunity, spanning from [Insert Start Date] to [Insert End Date], served as a vital bridge between my theoretical studies and practical professional application.
+This invaluable opportunity, spanning from 20 February 2025 to 30 June 2025, served as a vital bridge between my theoretical studies and practical professional application.
 The primary objective of this internship was to gain firsthand experience in the operations of a prominent organization within the education and human capital development sector, thereby enhancing my understanding of corporate functions and industry best practices.

 GSSI, also recognized as IPB Training, holds a significant position as an "excellence hub" for the development of human resources through applied science-based skill enhancement.
 The company is driven by a clear vision to effectively disseminate the extensive expertise cultivated at IPB University.
 In alignment with this, its mission is firmly rooted in providing high-quality, relevant skill development solutions that cater to a diverse array of sectors and individual needs.
 Beyond its core training functions, GSSI strategically contributes to IPB's non-academic revenue streams, demonstrating its dual role as both an educational service provider and a sustainable business entity.
 My tenure at GSSI thus offered a comprehensive immersion into an organization deeply committed to fostering human potential and contributing to national development through specialized learning initiatives.